 A student may apply for transfer credit from schools accredited by the Association of Theological Schools.
 The work must have been completed within the past seven years and earned a grade of 2.000 or better.
 The registrar in consultation with the associate dean of academic affairs will determine, in each case, the number of credit hours that a student may transfer to a Perkins degree program and their allocation to the requirements of the program.
-The maximum number of hours that will ordinarily transfer toward a degree is as follows: 30 term hours for the M.Div., 24 term hours for the C.M.M. and 21 term hours for the M.T.S.
-By action of the University Senate of the United Methodist Church, only online courses offered by an official United Methodist seminary or Asbury Theological Seminary may count toward a degree for a candidate seeking ordination in the United Methodist Church.
+The maximum number of hours that will ordinarily transfer toward a degree is as follows: 30 term hours for the M.Div., 24 term hours for the M.A.M. and 21 term hours for the M.T.S.
+By action of the University Senate of the United Methodist Church, only online courses offered by an official United Methodist seeking ordination in the United Methodist Church.
 Transfer credit toward the M.S.M. degree is discussed under the requirements for admission to that program in the next section of this catalog.